Reducer

 - The

-manages entity operations such as adding, updating, and removing users. - The
+adaptermanages entity operations such as adding, updating, and removing users. - The

-sets up the default state usingadapter.getInitialState()
+initialStatesets up the default state usingadapter.getInitialState(). - The

-automatically generates handlers for standard CRUD actions.
+reducerBase(adapter, actions)automatically generates handlers for standard CRUD actions.

 Conclusion

 Reducers are responsible for defining how state changes based on actions.
-With reducerBase
+With reducerBase, @ngrx/entity, and structured action handling, managing state remains efficient and scalable.